jrief/django-formset/docs/source/dialog-model-forms.rst

 This feature allows a user to first select a reporter, and then edit its content using the given dialog form.

-Here we also add the attribute ``df-disable=!issue.reporter`` to the button in order to disable it when no reporter is selected.
+We also add the attribute ``df-disable=!issue.reporter`` to the button labled "Edit Reporter" in order to disable it when no reporter is selected.

 .. django-view:: 3_issue_collection
 	:caption: collection.py